oroinc/documentation/backend/entities/crud.rst

 CRUD Operations
 ===============

-To let the users create new tasks and edit existing ones, follow these steps:
+To let the users create new questions and edit existing ones, follow these steps:

-#. :ref:`Create a form type for the Task entity <cookbook-entity-form-type>`.
+#. :ref:`Create a form type for the Question entity <cookbook-entity-form-type>`.

 #. :ref:`Create a controller <cookbook-entity-controller>`.